-17.30 District Programs - Floodwayplain Purchase Program.
-The fFloodwayplain pPurchase pProgram is an authorized program of the District to promote the health, safety and well-being of the public and reduce flood damages through the purchase of floodway prone lands and improvements.
+17.30 District Programs - Floodplain Purchase Program.
+The Floodplain Purchase Program is an authorized program of the District to promote the health, safety and well-being of the public and reduce flood damages through the purchase of flood prone lands and improvements.